 You start obsessing over Company X. You aren’t going to buy likes.
 You aren’t going to swap likes with people who don’t care about your brand.
 You’re going to do it the right way.

 You Create Ads

-You’re given a hefty monthly budget of $3,000.
+You’re given a hefty monthly A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. of $3,000.
 You use that with the goals of increasing likes and engagement.
 So you create Page Like ads and you promote posts.